 Start with simple one or two-syllable words that are easier for your parrot to mimic.
 Once your bird gets comfortable mimicking easy words, you can move on to longer, more complicated phrases.

 Parrots learn the words they hear the most, which is the same way human babies pick up a language.
-Repeatedly say the word or phrase you want your parrot to say, and it’ll eventually include it in its vocabulary.
+Repeatedly say the word or phrase you want your parrot to say, and it’ll add it to its vocabulary.

 When carrying out this technique, repeat the action, make the sound, and raise the object to your parrot’s eye level.
-Say the word and repeat these steps a few times.
+Say the word and repeat these steps several times.

 Consistency and Patience

-You’ll need plenty of patience and consistency when training your parrot to speak.
-Parrots have good memories, but they will need daily training to build up a decent vocabulary.
+You’ll need patience and consistency when training your parrot to speak.
+Parrots have good memories but need daily training to build a good vocabulary.

-Similarly, training isn’t always going to be easy.
+Similarly, training isn’t always easy.
 Some parrots are stubborn, while others haven’t got a good mental capacity due to events from their past.
-Be patient, and don’t push your parrot too hard to learn.
+Be patient, and don’t force your parrot to learn.

 Build a Bond

-Parrots are motivated by rewards, such as tasty treats or affection (whichever they prefer).
-Treat your bird to its favorite food each time it successfully mimics a word or phrase.
+Parrots are motivated by rewards, such as treats and affection.
+Treat your parrot to its favorite food whenever it successfully mimics a word or phrase.

 Keep Lessons Short

 Don’t stress your parrot out by carrying out long training sessions too often.
-Keep them short so that your bird has the maximum chance of retaining words and phrases.
-Try to also keep sessions as fun as possible.
+Keep them short, so your parrot has the best chance of retaining words and phrases.
+Keep any sessions fun.

 How Long Does It Take To Teach a Parrot to Talk?

 All parrots are different and pick up words at their own pace.
-This could take a few weeks or a few months – it all depends on the birds:
+This could take weeks or months, depending on the following factors:

 - Willingness to learn

-Most parrots take around 12 months or more to form clear and coherent phrases that humans can understand.
-Smarter parrots, such as African greys, can pick up individual words in only a few weeks.
-However, that’s not to say they resemble the original word.
-It takes time and practice for parrots to mimic words well.
+Most parrots take around 12 months or more to form clear and coherent phrases humans can understand.
+Smarter parrots, such as African greys, can pick up individual words in weeks.
+However, that’s not to say they resemble the original word, as it takes practice for parrots to mimic words well.

 Simple Words To Teach Your Parrot To Say

-If you’re wondering what words parrots can say, try starting with these easy starter words and phrases and progress onto something more challenging once your parrot develops and improves its mimicking skills.
+If you’re wondering what words parrots can say, start with these easy starter words and phrases and progress onto something more challenging once your parrot develops and improves its mimicking skills.